jddes/pyebus/README.md

 * The eBUS SDK from Pleora Technologies, composed of drivers and dlls installed in "C:\\Program Files\\Common Files\\Pleora\\eBUS SDK".
 This path is currently hard-coded in __init__.py, which should ideally be changed.
 It might be sufficient to install their free "eBUS player" only, which might install all the required drivers and API even without the SDK
 * WinPython64-3.9.4.0
 * Opencv: `pip install opencv-python`
+* For building the module: Visual Studio 2019.
+The free community edition is sufficient.